altocodenl/cell/readme.md

 - automatic email by project
 - local vs remote reference

+macros: can be completely runtime, in the language. we can use `replace`, which takes a `target`, `what` and `with`. `@@` are like lisp commas, that turn off the quoting, so you can resolve references at define time.

 ### departures of cell from lisp

 - Include hashes as a base type